littlemicrowave/ME-based-emotion-classifier/README.md

 ### Stage 3.
 Modeling

-At this stage we should come up with a model architecture; potentially we should build at least two models for AU recognition and compare their performance.
+At this stage we should come up with a model architecture; potentially we should build at least two models for AU recognition or emotion classification and compare their performance.
 We also need to consider the optimal number of input frames.
+We also might use some predifined model architectures.

 **Things to consider:**